microsoft/react-native-winrt/README.md

 ## Getting started

-Refer to the [usage docs](docs/USAGE.md) for instructions on how to use React Native WinRT in your React Native Windows app to call projected WinRT APIs in Javascript.
+Refer to the [usage docs](docs/USAGE.md) for instructions on how to use React Native WinRT in your React Native Windows app to call projected WinRT APIs in JavaScript.

 ### Sample code